elaheh-sadredini/SPM/README.md

 # SPM

-This code implements sequential pattern mining using a breadth-frist-search algorithm.
+This code implements sequential pattern mining (SPM) algorithm using a breadth-first-search approach.
+SPM finds the frequent subsequences in a given dataset of sequences.

 ## Usage: